Guy I de la Roche: Life

 When Prince William II of Achaea disputed the suzerainty over the island of Euboea with the Venetians and the local triarchs, Guy supported the latter.
 In the spring of 1258, William marched on Thebes and defeated Guy in a hard-fought battle at the foot of Mount Karydi.
-He was subsequently besieged in Thebes and forced to surrender.
+Guy was subsequently besieged in Thebes and forced to surrender.
 He did homage at Nikli, but the barons of the realm, not being his peers, sent him for judgment to France.
 He left in the spring of 1259.
-The court of France found him not liable for liege homage and thus unable to be deprived of his fief.
+The court of France found Guy not liable for liege homage and thus unable to be deprived of his fief.
 His journey was to be his punishment.
 The Chronicle of Morea asserts that Athens, which was technically only a lordship, was officially raised to the status of a duchy only after Guy met with King Louis IX of France sometime in 1260.
 In Spring that year, Guy set out to return to Greece, receiving news on the way that William II had been defeated by Emperor Michael VIII Palaeologus at the Battle of Pelagonia and taken prisoner.
 Soon after his arrival, news reached him of the fall of Constantinople to the Byzantines.

-Guy also served as the administrator of Achaea while William II was held prisoner by Michale VIII.
+Guy served as the administrator of Achaea while William II was held prisoner by Michale VIII.

 Guy survived these serious ruptures to the Frankish states in Greece until his death in 1263 and was succeeded by his son John I.

 Family

-Guy married an unknown woman from the de Bruyeres family and had the following children:
+Guy married a niece of the William II of Villehardouin whose name does not survive.
+She hailed either from Champagne or Burgundy and arrived in Frankish Greece at the invitation of her uncle, who sought to strengthen familial ties through alliances with other contemporary lords.
+The couple had the following children: